 ❌ You want the latest tech: this is not the newest camera from Fujifilm, with each successive camera in the last few years since the X-T30 II was launched offering a new and improved experience.
 But new isn't everything and the X-T30 II still takes quality images today.

 Fujifilm has been releasing a smaller version of its flagship X-T camera for the past several generations.
-The latest – the Fujifilm X-T30 II is one of my favorites they have ever done, and I am not alone, which probably explains why it is still yet to be replaced.
+The latest – the Fujifilm X-T30 II, is my favorite version they have done yet, and I don't think I am alone, as it is still yet to be replaced.

-Confusingly, the camera is not called the X-T40, but it is the stripped-down version of the X-T4.
-The more minor name change might be because the X-T30 II is not a huge upgrade on the original X-T30, instead, it's a minor refresh, with a larger screen and inherited autofocus technology from the flagship X-T4.
+Confusingly, despite being the stripped-down version of the X-T4, the camera is not called the X-T40.
+The more minor name change might be because the X-T30 II is not a huge upgrade on the original X-T30.
+Instead, it's a minor refresh, with a larger screen and inherited autofocus technology from the flagship X-T4.
 It's clearly designed to mollify those who have been champing at the bit for an X-T40, and it should just about manage that.

 Despite its older sensor, the X-T30 II is more than capable of creating gorgeous-looking images, especially with the various film simulation modes enabled, or using film recipes you find online.
 The X-T30 II is a hugely pleasurable camera to use, with clicky manual dials for a vintage touch.
 Although the camera is a little cramped for those with large hands.